folio-org/docs/content/en/docs/Export Manager/_index.md

 ## Viewing export jobs

-The Export manager app allows users to view export logs initiated from the following apps or functions:
+The Export manager app allows users to view export logs and reports initiated from the following apps or functions:

 *   Bulk edit
 *   Bursar
 *   Circulation log
 *   EDIFACT orders
 *   eHoldings
+*   MARC authority

 Once an export is initiated in any of these areas, a log of the export appears in the Export manager app.
 The app’s **Search & filter** pane displays two tabs: **All** and **Organizations**.
 The **Organizations** tab supports EDIFACT order export, while all other supported exports are accessible using the **All** tab.